http-wasm/http-wasm/README.md

 ## Application Binary Interface (ABI)

-The HTTP middleware ABI is not yet defined, but will be after practice.
+The HTTP middleware ABI is currently being defined.
 Follow this repository for updates.

+### Common notes

+- Parameters of type `string` expand to two parameters of type `u32`, the first being the pointer to the contents of the string and the second being the number of bytes.
+Note that for unicode strings, the number of bytes is larger than the number of characters.

+### Host ABI

+The [host ABI](./http-host.md) defines the functions that the host makes available to middleware.
+Frameworks adding support for http-wasm middleware must export the functions defined in the ABI to guest Wasm binaries for them to function.

 [1]: https://webassembly.org/
 [2]: https://wazero.io